Skip to content

 How can a CEO ensure a successful sales transformation is achieved in their company?

 The words ‘transformation’ or ‘change’ are business acronyms for making improvements to what a part of a company is currently doing.
 Whether that change is small in how an order is processed or a product ordered, or a major change in the structure and activities of a large group of people.
-The catalyst to the majority of changes within sales is often about more transparency, increased revenues, and profits.
+The catalyst for the majority of changes within sales is often about more transparency, increased revenues, and profits.
 Those types of changes go to the core of who and what the company is and can never be treated with a ‘quick fix’ or partial approach.

-The sales organisation, whether just six people or hundreds, typically attempt to embark on what is referred to as simple change but often find themselves confronted with major change as they fail to take the right steps from the outset or look at the issues deeply enough to identify the real causes.
-A great example is being lured to the implementation of software as the first step of their business requirements, companies quickly realise the roll-on effects of the software implementation.
+When the leadership decides it is time for a change in the sales organisation, whether just a few people or hundreds, a degree of simplicity is considered in the process.
+Typically, companies attempt to embark on what is referred to as simple change but often find themselves confronted with major change as they fail to take the right steps from the outset or look at the issues deeply enough to identify the real causes.

-Perhaps the most difficult task you face as a business leader is establishing the full requirements of a transformation and then successfully leading a complex sales force transformation or change.
-Too often, CEOs delegate the change to sales leaders not realising contribution and engagement at the highest levels is required for the change to be taken seriously and a successful sales transformation achieved.
-The stakes are high, with immense potential for high ROI – and a huge cost both financially and in human capital, if it fails.
+Too often, CEOs delegate the change to sales leaders, not realising engagement at the highest levels is required to take the change seriously and achieve a successful sales transformation.
+The stakes are high, with a huge financial and human capital cost.

 Why do transformations fail?

-Unfortunately, many transformations fail to deliver their planned revenue or they go off the rails.
-Predominately the causes are lack of leadership skills through transformation and lack of understanding of the execution of a successful sales transformation.
 Leadership in transformation can be different from leadership in other situations.
-For a successful sales transformation, you are leading people into the unknown, taking them through new experiences, asking them to let go of their comfort zones, and also things that they hold dear to themselves.
-You can be asking them to be in conflict with beliefs and their status in who they believe they are to the company.
-You have the added pressure of customers impacting the change as they place their traditional demands on sellers too.
+For a successful sales transformation, you lead people into the unknown, take them through new experiences, and ask them to let go of their comfort zones and things they hold dear to themselves.
+You may be asking them to be in conflict with their beliefs and their status in who they believe they are to the company.
+You have the added pressure of customers impacting the change as they also place their traditional demands on sellers.

 You need to get a transformation right the first time.

 Transformation Cornerstone #2.
 Set realistic timelines for change based on the true capacity of the business and the leadership team.
-Not all leaders can deliver short-timeline change which most aspire to do.
+Not all leaders can deliver short-timeline change, which most aspire to do.

 Transformation Cornerstone #3.
 Develop your understanding of the human and cultural change dynamics of change.

 People are the organisation.
-Take them away and you have no business.
-This does not mean you build the entire transformation around people’s demands, but it does mean that you must have an element of the psychology on your side to be able to understand people’s real motivations for their actions.
-Cultural change is the most difficult task to achieve when you have an existing relationship with the people as you have already developed a subjective perspective of those individuals which compromises your ability to drive change.
+Take them away, and you have no business.
+Of course, this does not mean you build the entire transformation around people’s demands.
+Still, it does mean that you must have an element of psychology to understand people’s real motivations for their actions.
+Cultural change is the most difficult task to achieve when you have an existing relationship with the people as you have already developed a subjective perspective of those individuals, compromising your ability to drive change.

 Transformation Cornerstone #4.
 Build a critical mass of support by engaging key stakeholders.